Illinoisans encouraged to remember military this holiday season

 Volunteers are needed Nov.
 17 to drive floats and walk with them along the parade route.
 Drivers must be age 18 and older.
 Walkers, who help guide the float drivers, should be at least age 15 unless they are with a parent.
 To volunteer, send contact information to email@example.com, or click the “send email” button on parade’s Facebook page.

 After the parade, the festival will continue through December with the Folepi’s Winter Wonderland drive-through display.
 The festival’s mascot is the wooden soldier Folepi, whose name serves as an acronym for “Festival of Lights, East Peoria, Illinois.”
-The annual East Peoria Festival of Lights holiday light show will be held Nov.
+The annual East Peoria Festival of Lights holiday light show is in its 34th year and will be held Nov.
 22-Dec.
 31.